The Venetian Ghetto (ghèto) was an area of Venice where Jews were permitted to live under the Venetian Republic.

-The English term “ghetto” is an Italian loanword, which actually comes from the Venetian word “ghèto”, slag, and was used in this sense in a reference to a foundry where slag was stored located on the same island as the area of Jewish confinement.
-An alternative etymology is from Italian borghetto, diminutive of borgo ‘borough’.
-[Wikipedia]
+The name “ghetto” is an Italian loanword that originates from the Venetian word “ghèto,” which means “slag,” and was first used in this context to refer to a foundry where slag was kept on the same island as the Jewish encampment.
+An alternate derivation is borghetto, a diminutive of borgo, which means borough in Italian.

-Though it was home to a large number of Jews, the population living in the Venetian Ghetto never assimilated to form a distinct, “Venetian Jewish” ethnicity.
-Four of the five synagogues were clearly divided according to ethnic identity: separate synagogues existed for the German (the Scuola Grande Tedesca), Italian (the Scuola Italiana), Spanish and Portuguese (the Scuola Spagnola), and Levantine Sephardi communities (The Scola Levantina).
-The fifth, the Scuola Canton, was a private synagogue for the 4 families who funded its construction.
-One was the Fano family.
-Today, there are also populations of Ashkenazic Jews in Venice, mainly Lubavitchers who operate one of two kosher foodstores, a yeshiva, and the aforementioned Chabad synagogue.
-[Wikipedia]
+Despite the fact that it housed a considerable number of Jews, the Venetian Ghetto’s people never assimilated to establish a unique “Venetian Jewish” race.
+Separate synagogues existed for the German (Scuola Grande Tedesca), Italian (Scuola Italiana), Spanish and Portuguese (Scuola Spagnola), and Levantine Sephardi populations in four of the five synagogues (The Scola Levantina).
+The Scuola Canton, the fifth, was a private synagogue for the four families that contributed to its construction.
+The Fano family was one of them.
+In today’s Venice, there are also Ashkenazic Jews, primarily Lubavitchers who own one of two kosher food stores, a yeshiva, and the aforementioned Chabad synagogue.

-Languages historically spoken in the confines of the Ghetto include Venetian, Italian, Judeo-Spanish, Judeo-Arabic, French, and German.
-In addition, Hebrew was traditionally (and still is) used on signage, inscriptions, and for official purposes such as wedding contracts (as well as, of course, in religious services).
-[Wikipedia]
+Furthermore, Hebrew was (and still is) used on signs, inscriptions, and formal documents such as wedding contracts (as well as, of course, in religious services).

-Plaque in the Jewish ghetto in Venice bearing a law (September 20, 1704) forbidding severely any Jewish person converted to Christianity to enter the Jewish Ghetto and to meet any Jews, menacing harsh penalties.
-Picture by Giovanni Dall’Orto, August 1st, 2008.
+Plaque in the Jewish ghetto of Venice with a statute (September 20, 1704) prohibiting any Jewish conversion to Christianity from entering the Jewish ghetto or meeting any Jews, threatening severe consequences.
+August 1st, 2008.
+Photo by Giovanni Dall’Orto.
 [Wikimedia]

 William Shakespeare’s play The Merchant of Venice features Shylock, a Venetian Jew, and his family.